-1. The Government of Malaysia on 12 June 2018, has announced that Malaysia will commit to International Tax Standards regime structured by OECD, and the subsequent announcement by MDEC on 28 December 2018, titled "Important Update and Changes on MSC Malaysia BOG 5".
+1. The Government of Malaysia on 12 June 2018, had announced that Malaysia will commit to International Tax Standards regime structured by OECD, and the subsequent announcement by MDEC on 28 December 2018, titled "Important Update and Changes on MSC Malaysia BOG 5".

 2. As stated in the aforesaid announcements, the identified tax incentives of Malaysia will need to be reviewed and amended to be consistent with the international standards, which also include the MSC Malaysia Bill of Guarantee (BOG) 5.
 Generally, promoted activities has been categorized as either IP (intellectual property) or Non-IP derived income.

-3. In accordance with the above exercise, the grant of MSC Malaysia Status and its incentives, including extension of income tax exemption period, or adding new MSC Malaysia Qualifying Activities, has been put on hold since 1 July 2018.
+3. In accordance with the above exercise, the grant of MSC Malaysia Status and its incentives, including extension of income tax exemption period, or adding new MSC Malaysia Qualifying Activities, has been put in force since 1 January 2019.

 4. Previously, the tax exemption for MSC Malaysia Status was granted for the income derived from MSC Malaysia Approved Activities.
 Moving forward, the tax exemption will be granted for income derived from either services activities (Services Incentive) and/or intellectual property (IP Incentive).